 In the COE, departmental, college, university, and professional service typically involves faculty self-electing into service experiences, although sometimes these service roles are assigned based on program, department, or college needs.
 Faculty are expected to maintain consistent tracking of their service activity over the course of the year in order to provide accurate and verifiable information for annual workload discussions and at the time of evaluations, merit, promotion, and review.
 In addition to these self-elected experiences, faculty may be encouraged (based on their rank, experience, or time in service, or other shared information) to engage in certain leadership experiences at the program, department, college, university, or professional level.

-Faculty are expected to take part in service commensurate with their faculty rank and experience.
-Service incorporates a range of activities that are directly related to the department, college, and university.
-For example, this includes participation in standing and ad hoc committees and any other service work that may happen irregularly (e.g., curricular review and program review).
+In addition to voluntary and self-selected service consistent with their discipline and preferences, faculty may be called upon to engage in a range of activities that are directly related to the Department, College, and University administration commensurate with their faculty rank, level, and experience.
+For example, this may range from participation in standing and ad hoc committees and any other service work that may happen irregularly (e.g., curricular review, program review, peer teaching evaluation etc.) to taking on associate dean and other leadership roles for more senior ranked faculty.
 Early career faculty are expected to work closely with their department heads and Associate Deans of faculty development to determine the types and variety of services that should be sought out at different stages in their promotional cycle.
-While all faculty have expectations to engage in service at 20%, more senior faculty, or faculty hired to contribute to a specific activity based on their expertise or experience in a given area, may be directed to service that varies in intensity and duration and may be asked to engage in non-instructional activities and roles that extend beyond the 20% allocation.
-In addition to voluntary and self-selected service consistent with their discipline and preferences, faculty may be called upon to engage in a range of activities that are directly related to the Department, College, and University administration consistent with their faculty rank and level.
-For example, this list includes associate dean and other leadership roles.
+While all faculty have expectations to engage in service at 20%, more senior faculty, or faculty hired to contribute to a specific activity based on their expertise or experience in a given area, may be directed or invited to service that varies in intensity and duration and may be asked to engage in non-instructional activities and roles that extend beyond the 20% allocation.

 All faculty are encouraged to anticipate certain rotational roles in service to their department, college, or institution and to plan to self-nominate and / or anticipate nominations to participate regularly in the shared governance and administrative support of their institution (program, department, college, university).
 Faculty at all ranks and levels are encouraged to discuss options and opportunities with their department head or other leaders.